bhavikaa16/MediSync-google_girl_hackathon_project/project/README.md

 4. **Download Report:** Save the analysis as a PDF report.
 5. **Related Research Papers:** View related research papers based on the analysis.

-### Medical Transcription

-1. **Upload Prescription:** Choose a medical prescription image to upload.
-2. **Enter Prompt:** Use the default prompt or enter a custom prompt.
-3. **Get Transcription:** Click to transcribe the prescription into a tabular format.

 ### Medical Pathology Diagnostics